FPGA Data Capture Component Generator

 For a workflow overview, see Data Capture Workflow.

-At the MATLAB command prompt, enter:
+At the MATLAB command prompt, enter this command.

 To reload the parameters of the most recent design, use the